Frequently Asked Questions

 Below you can find some of the most frequently asked questions of our office.
 However, if you cannot find the answer to your particular question, please do not hesitate to contact us – we are here to help!
 Call (309) 298-1838 or email firstname.lastname@example.org

-A: eRecruiting is a registration system that will allow individuals to go online and create a profile (degree, major/minor, career interests, identifying information, etc.), upload their own personal resume, search for jobs nationwide, schedule on-campus interviews, publish their resume into "resume books" and additional options.
+A: A free job-searching system that will allow WIU Students / Alumni to go online and create a profile (degree, major/minor, career interests, identifying information, etc.), upload their own personal resume, and search for jobs / internships nationwide.

 Q: Do I need to come into the Career Development Center (CDC) to register?

-A: No. All you need to do is visit the eRecruiting site to begin the process.
+A: No. All you need to do is visit the Leatherneck Link site to begin the process.

-- strong>Q: By registering with eRecruiting, will employers be able to view my online documents?
+Q: By registering with Leatherneck Link, will employers be able to view my online documents?

-Q: By registering with eRecruiting, will this guarantee any employment opportunities?
+Q: By registering with Leatherneck Link, will this guarantee any employment opportunities?